 The Company has a 2017 equity incentive plan, or the 2017 Plan.
 The 2017 Plan provides for the grant of incentive and non-qualified stock options and restricted stock awards to employees, consultants, advisors and directors, as determined by the board of directors.
 As of December 31, 2019 the Company has reserved 5,933,764 shares of common stock to be issued under the Plan.
 The number of shares authorized under the 2017 Plan will be increased each January 1, commencing on January 1, 2017 and ending on (and including) January 1, 2027, by an amount equal to 4% of the outstanding shares of stock outstanding as of the end of the immediately preceding fiscal year.
 On January 1, 2020, 2019 and 2018, 1,759,870, 1,376,429 and 1,091,366 shares, respectively, were added to the 2017 Plan.
-Notwithstanding the foregoing, the board of directors may act prior to January 1 for a given year to provide that there will be no such January 1 increase in the number of shares authorized under the 2017 Plan for such year, or that the increase in the number of shares authorized under the 2017 Plan for such year will be a lesser number than would otherwise occur pursuant to the preceding sentence.
+Notwithstanding the foregoing, the board of directors may act prior to January 1 for a given year to provide that there will be no such January 1 increase in the number of shares authorized under the 2017 Plan for such year will be a lesser number than would otherwise occur pursuant to the preceding sentence.
 Shares of common stock issued upon exercise of stock options are generally issued from new shares of the Company.
-The Plan provides that the exercise price of incentive stock options cannot be less than 100% of the fair market value of the common stock on the date of the award for participants who own less than 10% of the total combined voting power of stock of the Company, and not less than 110% for participants who own more than 10% of the Company's voting power.
+The Plan provides that the exercise price of incentive stock options cannot be less than 100% of the fair market value of the company, and not less than 110% for participants who own more than 10% of the Company's voting power.
 Options and restricted stock granted under the Plan will vest over periods as determined by the Company's board of directors.
 For options granted to date, the exercise price equaled the fair value of the common stock as determined by the board of directors on the date of grant.